yuvaldrori/documentation/_posts/administration/2014-09-02-notifications.md

 1. In the Notifications Center, click the gear icon  on the bottom right corner (on Windows) or the upper right corner (on Mac).
 1. Uncheck the box next to "Shipscope".

-Shipscope is open source and lives at [GitHub](https://github.com/codeship/shipscope).
+Shipscope is open source and lives on [GitHub](https://github.com/codeship/shipscope).

 ## 3rd party chat notifications
 You will get notifications whenever a build starts and when it finishes.
 All information about the result and a link to it will be in the message.